Practice Area Hub

 What this covers

-Entity choice is the single biggest decision new owners make in their first year, and it is hard to undo cleanly later.
-The right structure depends on three things at once: how liability is meant to flow if something goes wrong, what tax election makes sense given expected income and growth, and how the owners actually plan to make decisions and split returns over time.
-A standard LLC works for most single-member businesses; a multi-member LLC or corporation makes sense when partners are involved or investors are expected; a PLLC is required for many licensed professions in Tennessee.
-The work is to match the structure to those facts before paperwork gets filed.
+Entity choice is the biggest decision owners make in the first year, and the hardest to undo cleanly later.
+It comes down to three things at once: how liability is supposed to flow if something goes wrong, what tax election makes sense for the income and growth you expect, and how the owners actually plan to make decisions and split returns over time.
+A standard LLC fits most single-owner businesses.
+A multi-member LLC or a corporation fits when partners or outside investors are in the picture.
+A PLLC is required for a number of licensed professions in Tennessee.
+The job is to line the structure up with those facts before anything gets filed — not after.

-Tennessee LLC filings are handled through the Secretary of State, with annual report fees that scale with member count and franchise-and-excise tax exposure for most operating entities under Tenn.
-Code Ann. § 67-4-2106 and § 67-4-2007 (subject to FONCE, obligated-member, and other exemptions).
-Beyond formation, the operating agreement is what actually governs how the business runs — capital, distributions, voting, transfer restrictions, and what happens at exit.
-Skipping that document or using a generic template is a common cause of expensive owner disputes later.
-Flat-fee or capped pricing applies to straightforward formations; complex multi-entity or investor-driven structures move to hourly billing with a sized retainer.
+Tennessee LLCs file through the Secretary of State, with annual report fees that scale with the number of members, and most operating entities face franchise-and-excise tax under Tenn.
+Code Ann. § 67-4-2106 and § 67-4-2007 — subject to FONCE, obligated-member, and other exemptions that may or may not fit a given company.
+What that means in practice is the state taxes the entity itself, on top of whatever the owners owe individually, and whether an exemption applies is worth checking early.
+That said, the document that actually governs the business day to day is the operating agreement: capital, distributions, voting, transfer restrictions, and what happens at exit.
+Skipping it, or using a generic template that does not match how the owners really operate, is one of the most common causes of expensive owner disputes — the kind that is far harder to fix than to prevent.
+Straightforward formations are flat-fee or capped; multi-entity or investor-driven structures move to hourly with a sized retainer.

 When to call